jspm/jspm-resolve/resolver-spec.md

 Module specifiers are considered relative URLs, so obey URL encoding and normalization rules.

-This specification handles resolution in path space, similarly to the NodeJS `path.resolve` function, including handling of `.` and `..` internal segments, allowing both `/` and `\\` as separators in Windows environments with `/` converted into a `\\` on resolution, while only allowing `/` as a separator in posix environments.
+This specification handles resolution in path space, including handling of `.` and `..` internal segments, converting `\\` into `/` for the resolution process, before outputting a valid pathname for the environment with the correct separator at the end of resolution.
 Valid absolute paths are well-formed file paths of the target file system with the correct separator being used.

 The reason for this is that resolution in URL space with mappings results in moving between spaces as maps are in path-space, while resolution is in URL space.
 The first iteration of the resolver was written entirely in URL space, but converted into path space for performance and simplicity.